panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-09-25-PMC/2019-09-25-PMC_Summary.md

 project (with more partners than PaNOSC) will be difficult and so will be the interaction between all of us and them.
 He also said that *we need to ensure that what PaNOSC delivers is useful to our facilities* and aligned to the proposal.

-Jordi also explained that Andy is submitting a paper about PaNOSC for ICALEPS and has asked everyone to help him by contributing.
+Jordi also explained that Andy is submitting a paper about PaNOSC for ICALEPCS and has asked everyone to help him by contributing.
 The paper is available on overleaf and several of us (e.g. Hans and Jordi) have already contributed.
 The paper must be submitted before the end of next week, so it is important that we all contribute to this as soon as possible.

-Jordi also explained that Andy is today at the EOSC-hub SB meeting on 26 September in Brussels and [EOSC-hub Briefing paper](https://www.eosc-hub.eu/sites/default/files/EOSC-hub%20Briefing%20Paper%20-%20EOSC%20Federating%20Core%20Governance%20and%20Sustainability%20Public_0.pdf)
+Jordi also explained that Andy is today at the EOSC-hub SB meeting on 25 September in Brussels and [EOSC-hub Briefing paper](https://www.eosc-hub.eu/sites/default/files/EOSC-hub%20Briefing%20Paper%20-%20EOSC%20Federating%20Core%20Governance%20and%20Sustainability%20Public_0.pdf)

 4. Annual conference in Trieste - update
 Dario explained that the indico page for the event is now available: https://indico.esrf.fr/indico/event/36/ and that it now